Convex co-compact representations of 3-manifold groups: Structure of the non-geometric examples

 \subsection{Structure of $M$}

-Since all the geometric components of $M$ are hyperbolic, using a result of Leeb, we can assume that $M$ is a non-positively curved Riemannian manifold~\cite{L1995}.
+Since all the geometric components of $M$ are hyperbolic, using a result of Leeb, we can assume that $M$ is a non-positively curved Riemannian manifold~\cite[Theorem 3.3]{L1995}.
 Let $\wt{M}$ be the universal cover of $M$ endowed with the Riemannian metric making the covering map $\wt{M} \rightarrow M$ a local isometry.
 Then let $\wt{M}(\infty)$ be the geodesic boundary of $\wt{M}$.
-Results of Hruska-Kleiner~\cite{HK2005} then imply that there exists a collection $\Fc$ of isometrically embedded Euclidean planes in $\wt{M}$ which satisfies properties similar to $\Sc$ as above. \begin{enumerate}[label={(b.\arabic*)}] \item $\wt{M}$ is relatively hyperbolic with respect to $\Fc$. \item $\Fc$ is closed and discrete in the local Hausdorff topology. \item $\Fc$ is $\Gamma$-invariant, i.e. if $F \in \Fc$ and $\gamma \in \Gamma$, then $\gamma F \in \Fc$. \item If $F_1,F_2 \in \Fc$ are distinct, then $F_1(\infty) \cap F_2(\infty) = \emptyset$. \item Each quasi-isometrically embedded Euclidean plane in $\wt{M}$ is contained in the bounded neighborhood of some flat in $\Fc$. \item Each component of the Tits boundary is either an isolated point or the boundary of a flat in $\Fc$. \end{enumerate}
+Results of Hruska--Kleiner~\cite{HK2005} then imply that there exists a collection $\Fc$ of isometrically embedded Euclidean planes in $\wt{M}$ which satisfies properties similar to $\Sc$ as above.
+In particular, $\wt{M}$ is a CAT(0) \emph{space with isolated flats}, in the terminology used in \cite{HK2005}. \begin{enumerate}[label={(b.\arabic*)}] \item $\wt{M}$ is relatively hyperbolic with respect to $\Fc$. \item $\Fc$ is closed and discrete in the local Hausdorff topology (induced by the Riemannian metric). \item $\Fc$ is $\pi_1(M)$-invariant, i.e. if $F \in \Fc$ and $g \in \pi_1(M)$, then $g F \in \Fc$. \item If $F_1,F_2 \in \Fc$ are distinct, then $F_1(\infty) \cap F_2(\infty) = \emptyset$. \item Each quasi-isometrically embedded Euclidean plane in $\wt{M}$ is contained in the bounded neighborhood of some flat in $\Fc$. \item Each connected component of the Tits boundary is either an isolated point or the boundary of a flat in $\Fc$. \end{enumerate}